AndersBrunc/ot-harjoitustyo/budgetapp/documentation/vaatimusmaarittely.md

 - Purchase history can be viewed &check;

 ## Possible future extensions
+- Purchases can be added without attachment to a budget
 - Monthly average spending calculated and displayed
 - Previous results can be presented and compared graphically
 - A saving goal can be created